 Thankfully, most thyroid disorders are treatable and are not life-threatening.
 However, you should call your doctor immediately if you notice a rapid heart rate and experience a fever or deliriousness.
 These are signs of a hyperthyroid complication called a thyrotoxic crisis.

-10 Signs of Hypothyroidism
+10 Hypothyroidism Symptoms

 1. Fatigue